 This train is currently being tested in the east of the country.
 The manager was inspired by a prototype developed in Switzerland to design his own technology.

-“With this hot water weeder train Infrabel is testing a first, which could be a pioneering work in Europe.
+“With this hot water weeder train Infrabel is testing a first, which might be a pioneering work in Europe.
 In this way, we are working together on an even more efficient rail network, but also greener and healthier”reacted Georges Gilkinet, Federal Minister of Mobility in a press release.
 It should be noted that an initial budget of two million euros has been released to finance this prototype.
 This sum is added to the allocations that Infrabel receives each year for work.

 We mentioned this train in the RTL info 19h recently: